 - Wild Fermentation: cultures of bacteria and yeast that ferment wine, cider, beer, fermented legumes (miso), vegetables (sauerkraut), dairy products (yougrt, kefir), and other various foods fermented using wild cultures.

 - Medicine: maybe you’ve heard the almost cliche Hippocrates quote, “Let thy food be thy medicine and thy medicine be thy food.”?
-It’s too truthful not to use it… More to the point, wild foods are for the majority very nutritious (more nutritious than most cultivated foods) and inherently supportive of health.
+It’s too truthful not to use it… More to the point, wild foods are inherently nutritious (generally more nutritious than many cultivated foods) and inherently supportive of health.
 But we are also concerned with the process of harvesting and preparing medicine from wild plants.
 From time to time, we will discuss the many ways we use wild plants as medicine in our daily life.

 Eat Here Now is the brainchild of Mark Angelini.
 He has been infatuated—maybe obsessed—with the idea of eating seasonally available, locally grown and harvested foods for many years.
 He works as an ecological designer, tinkering with food and living systems to find synergies that support community resilience.
 All the while, he has been out in his local ecosystems befriending wild food plants and harvesting, cooking, and storing away their bountiful yields.
 He experiments widely, culturing vegetables, dairy, making ciders, meads, and wines, and other such fermented treats.
 He is endlessly excited by the promise of consuming wild food as a serious counterpart to farming, homesteading, and gardening, using it in both traditional and innovative recipes.
 Mark enjoys experimenting with his harvests, figuring out ways to communicate the goodness of nature’s abundance through taste buds.

 Mark is also a student of gardening, botany, ecology, food systems, herbalism, perennial agriculture, forests, wood working and agrecology.
-His work has taken him to northern Vermont and back all the way through to northwest Michigan.
 He is a homesteader, agroforester, craftsman, green woodworker, and conservationist.
-He lives and works in southeast Michigan.
+He lives and works in Sedalia, VA.
 Learn more about his work at Roots to Fruits Ecological Design & QUERCUS—Wood Craft by Mark Angelini